Be the first to measure and contribute air quality data to your community

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Patna air is currently 5 times above WHO exposure recommendation
+PM2.5 concentration in Patna is currently 10.1 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Patna is the capital city of Bihar and is situated on the banks of the river Ganges in Eastern India.
 It is also very close to three other large river systems which not only make it make it unique but also the largest riverine city in the world.
 Towards the end of 2020 Patna experienced some extremely poor air quality with some days returning readings from the hazardous zone.
 The average PM2.5 measurement for 2019 was 82.1 µg/m³.
 Which was an improvement on the 2018 and 2017 figures which were 119.7 µg/m³ and 118.5 µg/m³ respectively.
 For just 2 months in 2019 Patna experienced “Moderate “air quality with figures in the low 30s.
 Four of the remaining months put it in the “Unhealthy” category with figures between 55.5 and 150 µg/m³.
 During November, December and January the air quality was recorded as being in the “Very unhealthy” bracket with figures of between 150.5 to 250.4 µg/m³.
 The remaining three months recorded levels put Patna in the “Unhealthy for sensitive groups” category.
 These quoted figures are a direct indication of the air quality index with figures recommended by the World Health Organisation (WHO).